aws-samples/aws-serverless-workshops/WebApplication/4_RESTfulAPIs/README.md

 1. Choose the pencil icon next to **Authorization**.

-1. Select the WildRydes Cognito user pool authorizer fromt the drop-down list, and click the checkmark icon.
+1. Select the WildRydes Cognito user pool authorizer from the drop-down list, and click the checkmark icon.

     ![API authorizer configuration screenshot](../images/api-authorizer.png)